markusmoenig/DenrimScript/README.md

 ## Usage

-Add the URL of this repository to your Swift Packages.
+Add the URL of this repository to your Swift Packages in XCode.

 ```swift
 import DenrimScript